+Audit Committee

-Audit Committee Committee members Timothy P. Flynn ( , , , , , , , ) James I. Cash, Jr. ( , , ) Pamela J. Craig ( , , ) Thomas W. Horton ( , , ) Number of meetings during fiscal 2015: 15 Roles and responsibilities Reviews financial reporting policies, procedures, and internal controls Responsible for the appointment, compensation, and oversight of the independent accountants Pre-approves audit, audit-related, and non-audit services to be performed by Walmart's independent accountants Reviews and approves any related party transactions and other transactions subject to our Transaction Review Policy Reviews Walmart's risk management policies and procedures, as well as policies, processes, and procedures regarding compliance with applicable laws and regulations, as well as our Global Statement of Ethics and Code of Ethics for the CEO and Senior Financial Officers Oversees internal investigatory matters, including the internal investigation into alleged violations of the FCPA and other alleged crimes or misconduct in connection with foreign subsidiaries# Oversees Walmart's enhanced global compliance program Independence and financial literacy The Board has determined that each member of the Audit Committee is independent as defined by the Exchange Act, the SEC's rules, and the NYSE Listed Company Rules.
+Timothy P. Flynn (, II, II) James I. Cash, Jr. (III, II) Pamela J. Craig (III, II) Thomas W. Horton (III, II)

+- Reviews financial reporting policies, procedures, and internal controls - Responsible for the appointment, compensation, and oversight of the independent accountants Pre-approves audit, audit-related, and non-audit services to be performed by Walmart's - independent accountants Reviews and approves any related party transactions and other transactions subject to our Transaction Review Policy - Reviews Walmart's risk management policies and procedures, as well as policies, processes, and procedures regarding compliance with applicable laws and regulations, as well as our Global Statement of Ethics and Code of Ethics for the CEO and Senior Financial Officers - Oversees internal investigatory matters, including the internal investigation into alleged violations - of the FCPA and other alleged crimes or misconduct in connection with foreign subsidiaries# • Oversees Walmart's enhanced global compliance program

+Independence and financial literacy

+• The Board has determined that each member of the Audit Committee is independent as defined by the Exchange Act, the SEC's rules, and the NYSE Listed Company Rules.
 Each Audit Committee member is financially literate as required by the NYSE Listed Company Rules, and is an "audit committee financial expert" as defined in the SEC's rules.
-Compensation, Nominating and Governance Committee Committee members Linda S. Wolf (, 1) Aida M. Alvarez (I) Douglas N. Daft (I) Kevin Y. Systrom (I) Number of meetings during fiscal 2015: 8 Roles and responsibilities In consultation with the CEO, approves the compensation of the Executive Officers other than the CEO, and reviews the compensation of certain other senior officers Reviews and approves the compensation of the CEO Reviews and makes recommendations to the Board regarding the compensation of the Outside Directors Sets performance measures and goals and verifies the attainment of performance goals under performance-based incentive compensation plans Reviews compensation and benefits issues Oversees corporate governance issues and makes recommendations to the Board Identifies, evaluates, and recommends candidates for nomination to the Board Reviews and advises management on the company's social, community, and sustainability initiatives Reviews and advises management on the company's legislative affairs and public policy engagement Oversees the management development, succession planning, and retention practices for our Executive Officers and other senior leaders

-📥 = Committee Chair
+Compensation, Nominating and Governance Committee

+Linda S. Wolf (, I) Aida M. Alvarez (I) Douglas N. Daft (I) Kevin Y. Systrom (I)

+- In consultation with the CEO, approves the compensation of the Executive Officers other than the CEO, and reviews the compensation of certain other senior officers - Reviews and approves the compensation of the CEO - Reviews and makes recommendations to the Board regarding the compensation of the Outside Directors - Sets performance measures and goals and verifies the attainment of performance goals under performance-based incentive compensation plans - Reviews compensation and benefits issues - Oversees corporate governance issues and makes recommendations to the Board - Identifies, evaluates, and recommends candidates for nomination to the Board - Reviews and makes recommendations to the Board regarding director independence - Reviews and advises management on the company's social, community, and sustainability initiatives - Reviews and advises management on the company's legislative affairs and public policy engagement - Oversees the management development, succession planning, and retention practices for our Executive Officers and other senior leaders a = Committee Chair

+Independence

+• The Board has determined that each member of the CNGC is independent as defined by the Exchange Act, the SEC's rules, and the NYSE Listed Company Rules, is an outside director as defined in Section 162(m) of the Internal Revenue Code, and is a "non-employee director" as defined in the SEC's rules.

-- = Determined by the Board to be an audit committee financial expert as defined under applicable SEC rules - I = Determined by the Board to be independent under the NYSE Listed Company Rules, the Exchange Act, and the SEC's rules - # For more information on the Audit Committee's role with respect to the FCPA investigation, see "Director Compensation" on page 26. - \ Not standing for reelection at the 2015 Annual Shareholders' Meeting
+= Determined by the Board to be an audit committee financial expert as defined under applicable SEC rules

+- I = Determined by the Board to be independent under the NYSE Listed Company Rules, the Exchange Act, and the SEC's rules - # For more information on the Audit Committee's role with respect to the FCPA investigation, see "Director Compensation" on page 26. - Not standing for reelection at the 2015 Annual Shareholders' Meeting